Miltonly/Streets/Sumac Crescent

 Schools and catchment

 Public elementary catchment draws to E.W.
-Foster Public School and W.I.
-Dick Middle School, both a five-minute drive from the crescent.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, seven minutes away.
-For secondary, public students typically route to Craig Kielburger Secondary School, while Catholic students draw to St. Francis Xavier Catholic Secondary School, six minutes by car.
-The cluster of schools within a short radius makes the street practical for families with children at different stages.
+Foster Public School, a five-minute drive, with W.I.
+Dick Middle School also within that range for the upper grades.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, about seven minutes away.
+Secondary students in the public board typically route to Craig Kielburger Secondary School, while Catholic secondary catchment falls to St. Francis Xavier Catholic Secondary School, six minutes from the crescent.
+The street sits within a family-oriented pocket where school proximity is a consistent draw.

 Who this street suits